 Sometimes people will look lethargic or sluggish after an accident.
 They may have slurred speech or say they are tired.
-This can be a sign of shock from internal bleeding, head injury, or other serious conditions.
+These can be a sign of shock from internal bleeding, head injury, or other serious conditions.

 - Are there any signs of visibly broken bones?

 Many accident victims are stunned and don’t immediately realize that they have a bone fracture after a collision.
 Is anyone having pain and difficulty moving a limb?
-A fracture can cause internal bleeding and be life threatening.
+A fracture can cause internal bleeding and be life-threatening.

 - Is the scene safe?

-Step 2 Summon Emergency Medical Care
+Step 2 Emergency Medical Care

 Step 3 Summon the Police